phani1995/phani1995.github.io/_posts/2018-09-30-linear_regression_using_tensorflow_estimator.md

 # Creating an Input function which would return a batch dataset on every call

 The input functions are written for the tensorflow estimator function.
-The estimator would be expecting a batch dataset of which would return a tuple of features and labels.\
+The estimator would be expecting a batch dataset of which would return a tuple of features and labels.<br/>
 The type of processing expected is

 ```python